Colegio de San Juan de Letran: World War II

 The growth of the Colegio was temporarily halted when the building was bombed in 1941 and turned into a garrison by the Japanese army in 1944.
 The Colegio was temporarily housed in the Dominican church and convent of San Juan del Monte.
 In school year 1942, classes were temporarily transferred to the Dominican Sanctuario of San Juan del Monte.
 After the war, Letran returned to its home in Intramuros and resumed operations in 1946.
 Several new construction projects were inaugurated to replace the old structures wrecked by the war.

-First Filipino rector

-The first Filipino rector and president of the Colegio de San Juan de Letran was Fr.
-Isidro Katigbak O.P., who served for four straight years.
-Letran has served by the majority of Spanish rectors and presidents for over 400 years.
+Post-war period

+In 1954, Letran admitted its first female students, albeit only in the course of Preparatory Medicine.

+In 1961, the first Filipino rector of Letran, Fr.
+Isidoro D. Katigbak, O.P., was formally installed, and the first four-year course for the degree of Bachelor of Science was granted government recognition by the Department of Education.

+In 1967, the college department fully admitted female students to all its courses.